 HR teams to focus on data analytics capabilities

-Most organisations made changes to their benefits in response to the pandemic, with more than 7 in 10 increasing spend overall.
+Most organizations made changes to their benefits in response to the pandemic, with more than 7 in 10 increasing spend overall.
 Yet with this increased cost, comes more scrutiny—88% of HR and benefits teams have seen more involvement from the C-suite.
-Our findings show employers struggled with utlizing data to prove how the changes they made impacted employees.
-A fifth of organisations aren’t using employee data at all in their reporting, and those who are face several key barriers:
+Our findings show employers struggled with utilizing data to prove how the changes they made impacted employees.
+A fifth of organizations aren’t using employee data at all in their reporting, and those who are face several key barriers: